Bandhu-sthana * Sukha-daya

 Customary, routine-seeking bandesha-4 occupies adversarial 6th-from-swakshetra.
 Foundational schooling (4) and folkways, ancient customs, and established cultural norms can pervade higher discourse of philosophical principles (9) placing habitual folk beliefs of a settled people (4) in conflict with authentic philosophical or theological discussions (9).

-Parochialism, fundamentalism, folk heritage , enters the priestly apprehension of higher dharma
+Parochialism, fundamentalism, folk heritage tend to enter the philosophical apprehension of higher dharma

 Nature, environment, roots, Homeland rhythms (9) = expressed in Philosophical or sacred teaching (9)

 A gifted preacher who can transmit high ritual while maintaining an emotional interest in the emotional well being of the audience.

 Patriotism and ethnic roots expressed via the inspirational pulpit.

 A seeker of religious and philosophical truth, but rarely at rest in a single set of beliefs.

 bandesha-4 in 6th-from-swakshetra indicates a next-step development of principled understanding which is motivated by conflict (6) with the ritual routines and rhythms of one's birth-culture.
 May quarrel with customary acts of piety, rhythmic folkways, ancient patterns, and established cultural norms or explore alternative doctrinal paradigms in a somewhat adversarial quest for higher meaning.